- Undergraduate

 The MentalManip dataset contains 4000 sets of fictional dialogues between a pair of characters extracted from movie scripts from the Cornell Movie Dialogs Corpus.
 They used two strategies to filter the data source and find dialogues with elements of manipulation.

-The first was to manually compile a list of 175 key phrases that frequently occur in mental manipulation language.
-Dialogs in the source data were combed for matches to these phrases.
-The second method was to train a model to distinguish dialogs that are potentially manipulative through supervised learning.
+The first was to manually compile a list of 175 key phrases that frequently occur in mental manipulation language such as "You are too sensitive" or "I know your manager."
+Dialogues in the source data were combed for matches to these phrases.
+The second method was to train a model to distinguish dialogues that are potentially manipulative through supervised learning.

 The researchers then tested some well-known LLMs including OpenAI's GPT-4 and Meta's Llama-2.
-The models were tasked to identify whether a dialog the researchers presented contained elements of manipulation.
+The models were tasked to identify whether a dialogue the researchers presented contained elements of manipulation.

 A second experiment challenged models to identify which among three conversations contained manipulative language after they were shown some examples.
 Finally, the models were fine-tuned using labelled examples of manipulative language from the new dataset before testing their ability to identify manipulation.